oligonagon/oligonagon.github.io/docs/cs180proj3.md

 <a name = "six"></a>
 ## 6. Bells & Whistles -- Myself over the years

-I collected images of myself from 2005 to 2024, aligned them, and added correspondance points following the FEI face database's point assignment pattern.
+I collected images of myself from 2005 to 2024, aligned them, and added correspondence points following the FEI face database's point assignment pattern.
 Then I created a morph sequence across all of these images.

 <center><iframe width="50%"
 src="https://www.youtube.com/embed/yDkoAeu3T2o"